 Marjan Yazdi was born in Iran in 1987.
-She has received her degree in professional photo-imaging at Langara College, Vancouver, Canada in 2013.
-Upon her graduation, she returned to Iran to pursue a professional career as a documentary photographer.
+She has received her degree in professional photo-imaging at Langara College, Vancouver, Canada.
+Upon her graduation, she returned to Iran to pursue a professional career as a photographer.

 Marjan has published her first photography book entitled " A Thousand Alleyways of Solitude", which she documents the street life of people living in the historical city of Yazd.
 She has been awarded in Moscow Foto Award in 2015 and international photo award in 2017.
 Her latest project," Wildlife Protectors", has been published in National Geographic in March 2019.
 Her works also have been featured in publications such as NPR and OZY.